-Because the ::: button component is self-closing (single line), never add a terminal ::: line after it.
-Doing so will inadvertently close the parent container housing the button, resulting in a fractured layout.
+The ::: button component is self-closing (single line).
+Never add a terminal ::: immediately after it — doing so closes the parent container, resulting in a broken layout.

-Combine a Card for structural framing, Tabs for environment-specific instructions, and Callouts for highlighting critical information.
+Combine a Card for structural framing, Tabs for environment-specific instructions, and a Callout for critical information.

 ::: card "Monorepo Quickstart"